 First, you’ll need to install and activate the plugin:

 Then, go to the WordPress dashboard.
-Find WP AutoTerms and open the Settings page of the plugin.
+Find WP AutoTerms and open the plugin’s Settings page.

 Fill in the details of your website on that page.
-Make sure the information you fill in is correct before you create your legal pages.
+Ensure the information you fill in is correct before creating your legal pages.

 You can update this information at any time.
-However, keep in mind that using the wrong information might void the validity of your terms and conditions agreement.
+However, remember that using the wrong information might void the validity of your terms and conditions agreement.

 Step 2: Create a Terms and Conditions Page

-After you’ve set up your plugin, click on WP AutoTerms > Add Legal Pages > Create.
-Here, you have options to create a Terms and Conditions Agreement or a Privacy Policy page for free.
-You can also opt to create your own custom legal pages.
+After setting up your plugin, click WP AutoTerms > Add Legal Pages > Create.
+Here, you can create a Terms and Conditions Agreement or a Privacy Policy page for free or your own custom legal pages.

-For the purposes of this tutorial, let’s go with the Terms and Conditions.
-Simply click on Create within that section:
+For this tutorial, let’s go with the Terms and Conditions.
+Click on Create within that section:

 You’ll then see a new page open up, and you’ll be required to fill in some details so that your Agreement will be populated with your company information.

-These details include your company name, country, ownership of website content, limitation of liability, and the like.
-Once you’re done, click on Create:
+These details include your company name, country, website content ownership, liability limitation, etc. Once you’re done, click on Create:

 After that, open your new Terms and Conditions page at WP AutoTerms > All Legal Pages.
 Go ahead and make any changes required.
 Then, save the changes.

-Keep in mind that this doesn’t display the terms and conditions page on your website automatically.
-You still need to decide where to show the agreement.
+Remember that this doesn’t automatically display your website’s terms and conditions page.
+It would be best if you still decided where to show the agreement.
 We’ll cover that in the next section.

 Step 3: Display the Terms and Conditions Agreement on Your Website

-Now that you have your agreement ready, all that’s left for you to do is the link to the document within your website.
-Most commonly, this appears as a link in the footer on which users can click to view the full page.
-Let’s talk about how to copy that approach.
+Now that you have your agreement ready, all that’s left for you to do is create a link to the document within your website.
+Most commonly, this appears as a link in the footer, which users can click to view the full page.
+Let’s discuss how to copy that approach.

 You can use the WP AutoTerms plugin to display a clickable Terms and Conditions link in the footer.
 To do this, go to Compliance Kits > Enable and click on Configure in the Links to Legal Pages section:

-A page will open where you’ll be able to choose background color, text color, and fonts, as well as add custom CSS to the page.
+A page will open where you can choose the background color, text color, and fonts and add custom CSS to the page.
 Customize the page as you see fit and save the changes when you’re done:

-At this stage, the link to the terms and conditions agreement is ready.
-To check it out, open any page from your website and look at the bottom of it.
-It’ll be hard to miss the Terms and Conditions link at the bottom in the footer.
+The link to the terms and conditions agreement is ready at this stage.
+To check it out, open any page on your website and look at the bottom.
+The Terms and Conditions link will be hard to miss at the bottom in the footer.

 Clicking on that link will take a visitor to your Terms and Conditions page, where you can include the clauses that you need for your website:

-If you’re not sure what clauses to incorporate, check the previous sections covering what information to include in the agreement.
+If you need help deciding what clauses to incorporate, check the previous sections covering what information to include in the agreement.
 You can also use an agreement generation tool to help you get a basic terms and conditions document ready (which you can then customize).

 Wrapping Up

 Almost every WordPress website needs a terms and conditions agreement, whether you’re running a blog, an online store, an affiliate site, or even a portfolio.
 The clauses included in this type of agreement will vary from site to site.
-For some websites, it’s more important to outline clear, fair usage clauses.
+It’s more important for some websites to outline clear, fair usage clauses.
 Other websites need strong privacy policies or even dispute resolution clauses.

-If you’re ready to add a terms and conditions agreement to your WordPress website, we recommend using a plugin.
+We recommend using a plugin if you can add a terms and conditions agreement to your WordPress website.
 Here’s the process, step by step, including the plugin we recommend:

 - Activate WP AutoTerms and configure the plugin.